LevelBlue Named Official Cybersecurity Advisor of the PGA of America. Learn more

 To run QELP, execute:

-QELP outputs CVSs containing results from respective ESXi logs as well as a timeline CSV consisting of events that are important from an incident response perspective.
+QELP outputs CSVs containing results from respective ESXi logs as well as a timeline CSV consisting of events that are important from an incident response perspective.
 Following is a sample timeline generated by QELP:

 Figure 1: Sample timeline generated by QELP.